Gr-Jeannerat-unige/macrolide-antibiotics/docs/AntifungalActivity.md

 The active form of the drug may simply be this open form.

-It could also be that another hemiacetal is formed, possibly with ergosterol, or with via poly-hemiketalization.
+It could also be that another hemiacetal is formed, possibly with ergosterol, or through hemiketalization.

 <img src="images/assembling.png" alt="drawing" width="600"/>

-A model based on the later hypothesis is shown below.
+A model based on the later hypothesis is shown here.
 The ergosterol molecules are highlighted in dashed frames.
+Their edge shape makes the intercalation possible (contrast with [cholesterol](CholesterolErgosterol))

 ![7777](images/Fig_7_decamer.png)